 Western Connecticut State University settles all accounts in U.S. dollars and assumes no liability for losses that may result from foreign exchange rate differences under any circumstances.
 In the event of an error to a student’s account, Western Connecticut State University’s liability is limited to the correction of the error in U.S. dollars.

 Student Insurance Requirements

-Accident Insurance: As part of the general fee, all full-time students are covered under an accident insurance plan, 24 hours a day, on and off campus, from August 1 to July 31 or until full-time enrollment is terminated during this period.
+Accident Insurance: As part of the general fee, all full-time students are covered under an accident insurance plan, from August 1 to July 31 or until full-time enrollment is terminated during this period.
 Benefits under the accident plan are paid on an excess basis.
 This means no expense is covered if it would be covered by another health care plan in the absence of this insurance.
 This insurance supplements, but does not replace, other health care coverage.

 New England Regional Student Program

 Western participates in the New England Regional Student Program of the New England Board of Higher Education.
 This arrangement offers residents of the other New England states the opportunity to enroll at Western for Connecticut resident tuition rates (plus $2,400 per year) in courses not available in their home states.
 Similarly, Connecticut residents may avail themselves of programs offered by schools in other New England states that are not available at Connecticut State Universities.

 Detailed information about the Regional Program can be obtained through the Office of University Admissions at Western, from any secondary school guidance office, or from the New England Board of Higher Education, 45 Temple Place, Boston, MA 02111 or by calling (617) 357-9620.

 |Bachelor Degree Programs||Open to Residents of:|

 |American Studies||Rhode Island, Vermont|